BettinaSDe/WeeklyProgress_Susanne/README.md

 # WeeklyProgress_Susanne
 Udacity NanodegreeFEND2018SusanneDedecke

+Week 18 - 25 March 2018: I finally completed the first part of this Nanodegree "Web Foundations" and will use this week to work on my second project "Portfolio Project".
+For the Portfolio Project I will likely post a lot of questions in the live help on Slack.
+The next Friday I will be at a Health Hackathon where we program an application to be used by patients who wenter a clinic for a rehabilitation.
+This will also be very interesting.

+Week 12 - 18 March 2018:
+I started a freelance job in a web agency in addition to my regular job.
+We did some website improvement on a website in the web agency with adding self-produced Youtube videos to the relaunched website.

 Week 05 March to 11 March 2018:

 I want to learn lessons 14 - 17 of the Web Foundations.
 In parallel I start the project 2: PortfolioSite.